 Subaward means an award of financial assistance in the form of money made under an award (i.e.: grants, cooperative agreements, and other agreements) by a recipient to an eligible subrecipient or by a subrecipient to a lower tier subrecipient.
 The term includes financial assistance when provided by any legal agreement that is called a contract, but does not include procurement of goods and services.

-Please click here BARA Subaward Policies and Procedures Manual for detailed subaward instructions and guidelines.
+Please click HERE for detailed subaward instructions and guidelines (subaward manual).

 Please click HERE for the form to be used to document monitoring of subrecipient progress.

 Please click HERE for the form to accompany subrecipient invoices submitted for payment.